jacum/akka-sensors/README.md

 **Non-intrusive native Prometheus collectors for Akka internals, negligible performance overhead, suitable for production use.**

-Are you planning to run Akka in production full-throttle, and want to see what happens inside?
+- Are you planning to run Akka in production full-throttle, and want to see what happens inside?
+Did your load tests produce some ask timeouts? thread starvation? threads behaving non-reactively? legacy code doing nasty blocking I/O?

-Would be nice to use Cinnamon, but LightBend subscription is out of reach?
+- Would be nice to use Cinnamon Telemetry, but LightBend subscription is out of reach?

-Maybe already tried Kamon instrumentation, but is looks fragile and slows your app down, especially when running full-throttle?
+- Maybe already tried Kamon instrumentation, but is looks fragile and slows your app down, especially when running full-throttle?

+- Already familiar with Prometheus/Grafana observability stack?

-Then Akka Sensors may be the right choice for you: Free as in MIT license, and no heavy bytecode instrumentation either, yet a treasure trove for a busy observability engineer.
+If you answer 'yes' to most of the questions above, Akka Sensors may be the right choice for you.

+- It is OSS/free, as in MIT license, and uses explicit, very lightweight instrumentation - yet is a treasure trove for a busy observability engineer.

-- Comprehensive feature set to make internals of your Akka visible, for performance tuning
+- Contains a comprehensive feature set to make internals of your Akka visible, in any environment, including high-load production.

-- Sensible metrics in native Prometheus collectors
-- Example pre-configured Akka cluster node with Cassandra persistence
+- Could spare you extra CPU costs, when running in public cloud.

-- Some Grafana dashboards included
+- Demo/Evaluation setup included: Akka w/Cassandra persistence, with Prometheus server and Grafana dashboards

 ## Features

-###  Dispatchers
+###  Dispatcher stats
  - time of runnable waiting in queue (histogram)
  - time of runnable run (histogram)
  - implementation-specific ForkJoinPool and ThreadPool stats (gauges)